WellcomeIdeathon2023/simulated_data/README.md

 * `TeamName` is the name of your team in CamelCase
 * `DatasetID` is a readable identifier for your dataset in CamelCase (e.g., if you were generating a dataset to predict if bears like sandwiches then you might call this "BearSandwichData")

-If you make changes to your script you are free to overwrite this directly using GitHub's version control, or you could add a new version with a suffix to clearly differentiate versions, e.g. `TeamName_DatasetID_v2.5`
+If you make changes to your script you are free to overwrite this directly using GitHub's version control, or you could add a new version with a suffix to clearly differentiate versions, e.g. `challenge_TeamName_DatasetID_v2.5`

 ## Using other team's data

-You may use data generated from another team's script providing this is cited as: "data used with thanks from `TeamName_DatasetID` (accessed YYYY-MM-DD)" (where `TeamName` and `DatasetID` are as above and YYYY-MM-DD is the date you accessed the script for generation).
+You may use data generated from another team's script providing this is cited as: "data used with thanks from `challenge_TeamName_DatasetID` (accessed YYYY-MM-DD)" (where YYYY-MM-DD is the date you accessed the script for generation).

 ## Using other team's data generation scripts

 You cannot make changes to other team scripts directly but are free to either:

 1. Make [Pull Requests](https://github.com/WellcomeIdeathon2023/simulated_data/pulls) that the team can merge or close; or
-2. Create a new script based on another team's providing you have cited this as: "data generation process based on `TeamName_DatasetID` (accessed YYYY-MM-DD)" (where YYYY-MM-DD is the date you accessed the script for adaptation).
+2. Create a new script based on another team's providing you have cited this as: "data generation process based on `challenge_TeamName_DatasetID` (accessed YYYY-MM-DD)" (where YYYY-MM-DD is the date you accessed the script for adaptation).

 Please make use of [Issues](https://github.com/WellcomeIdeathon2023/simulated_data/issues) and [Discussions](https://github.com/WellcomeIdeathon2023/simulated_data/discussions) if you have questions about another team's dataset.